mkabilov/pg2ch/README.md

         columns: # postgres - clickhouse column name mapping,
                  # if not present, all the columns are expected to be on the clickhouse side with the exact same names
             {postgresql column name}: {clickhouse column name}
-        empty_values: # in case of ReplacingMergeTree those values will be used to discard deleted rows {clickhouse column name}: {value to be used}
+        is_deleted_column: # in case of ReplacingMergeTree 1 will be stored in the {is_deleted_column} in order to mark deleted rows
         sign_column: {clickhouse sign column name for CollapsingMergeTree engines only, default "sign"}
         ver_column: {clickhouse version column name for the ReplacingMergeTree engine, default "ver"}